alainchiasson/node-vault-test/README.md

 # Vault Node Approle quick test.

 The goal is to have a quick vault environment for building and testing vault integration and code breakout.
+This work is based on : https://codersociety.com/blog/articles/hashicorp-vault-node

 # Startup